QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/utils/work.md

 </details>

 <details class="details-e">
-<summary>Pass data to a worker, between worker, or return a result</summary>
+<summary>Pass data to a worker, between workers, or return a result</summary>

 The data passed is a dictionary.